defold/doc/docs/en/tutorials/runner.md

         if pos.x <= -228 then -- <5>
             pos.x = 1368 + (pos.x + 228)
         end
-        pos.x = pos.x - self.speed
+        pos.x = pos.x - self.speed * dt -- <6>
-        go.set_position(pos, p) -- <6>
+        go.set_position(pos, p) -- <7>
     end
 end
 ```
 1. Store the id:s of the ground game objects in a Lua table so we can iterate over them.
 2. The `init()` function is called when the game object comes to life in the game.
 We initiate a object local member variable that contains the speed of the ground.
-3. `update()` is called once each frame, typically 60 times per second.
+3. `update()` is called once each frame, typically 60 times per second. `dt` contains the number of seconds since the last call.
 4. Iterate over all the ground game objects.
 5. Store the current position in a local variable, then if the current object is on the leftmost edge, move it to the rightmost edge.
-6. Decrease the current X-position with the set speed, then update the object's position with the new speed.
+6. Decrease the current X-position with the set speed.
+Multiply with `dt` to get framerate independent speed in pixels/s.
+7. Update the object's position with the new speed.

 ![Ground script](images/runner/1/ground_script.png)